Citizens Advice East Suffolk

 We retain your information for 6 years.
 If your case has been subject to a serious complaint, insurance claim or other dispute we keep the data for 16 years.

-Citizens Advice Leiston, Saxmundham and District Citizens Advice Bureau is registered with the Information Commissioner’s Office (ICO) under registration number Z9103468 and conforms to the Data Protection Act 2018 and the General Data Protection Regulations (GDPR) that protect the data privacy of all EU citizens.
+Citizens Advice East Suffolk is registered with the Information Commissioner’s Office (ICO) and conforms to the Data Protection Act 2018 and the General Data Protection Regulations (GDPR) that protect the data privacy of all EU citizens.

 Senior Information Risk Officer

-Citizens Advice Leiston, Saxmundham and District have a Senior Information Risk Officer to oversee enquiries relating to this policy.
+Citizens Advice East Suffolk has a Senior Information Risk Officer to oversee enquiries relating to this policy at Felixstowe, Leiston, Lowestoft and Beccles.

 You can contact us to:

-- Ask us to give you a copy of the data we hold
+ask us to give you a copy of the data we hold; and